Spotting wildflowers and photographing them

 I love spotting wildflowers, it’s something I’ve done since I was a kid.
 Back then I used to pick them, often making big bouquets for myself of cow parsley and grasses.
 These days I take a photo instead, often just with my smartphone as it’s all I’ve got on me at the time.
 I go for a lot of walks, which often take longer than expected due to unscheduled stops for photography!

-Coltsfoot Comfrey Corydalis
+Chickweed Coltsfoot Comfrey Corydalis

-Hogs fennel Horned poppy
+Hawkweed Hogs fennel Honeysuckle Horned poppy

 Lagurus Lotus Lucerne